minecraft-cursed-legacy/minecraft-cursed-legacy.github.io/wikisrc/setup.md

 Firstly, your IDE to refactor and repackage the example mod code to suit your needs.
 It is strongly recommended to keep the mixin classes their own subpackage called "mixin".

-If your mod will not use mixins, you can delete the mixin.
+If your mod will not use mixins, you can delete the example mixin and ignore the stuff about mixin packages.

 For example, if I were making a mod called "More Ores," I might want to change the root package to "com.example.moreores", rename the main class from "ExampleMod" to "MoreOres", and my mixin package would be "com.example.moreores.mixin".

 ### Edit the mixins json

+If your mod does not use mixins, delete the example mixins json and skip this step.

-Next, edit the mixins json.
-Firstly, rename it to follow the standard pattern: "modid.mixins.json".
+Otherwise, secondly, edit the mixins json.
+Firstly, rename it to follow the standard provided pattern: "modid.mixins.json".
 For example, if I were making a "More Ores" mod, and my mod id were thus "more_ores", I would rename it to "more_ores.mixins.json".

-Then, you need to edit the "package" property within the json to match the new package you put the mixins in.
+Then, you need to edit the "package" property within the json to match the new package you put your mixins in.
+For example, in the aforementioned "More Ores" mod, I would set it to "com.example.moreores.mixin"

 ### Edit fabric.mod.json

+Finally, the mod properties.
+Inside your **src/main/resources** folder, locate the ''fabric.mod.json'' file.

 ## Step 5: Building the Mod.